Hammad-Akbar/poligram/README.md

 2. Created scoring system and question data for quiz + unit testing.
 3. Helped with initial set up of project (repo, setting up Sresht's lect8 as basis for app).

-### What is left to do
+### If we had more time
-1. Create the politician search page and include an interactive map to search for politicians [Struggling to find APIs to help with politician search]
+1. Create the politician search page and include an interactive map to search for politicians [would need to build our own API]
-2. Ability to share scores with others [only allowed if registered]
+2. Create public polls
 3. OAuth login with Facebook
-4. Create a section which shows people reviews [50/50 on if we should or should not do this]
-5. Store questions from the quiz into a database instead of the current JSON file
-6. Add character counters for feedback entry
-7. Create a public discussion room.

 ## References: